kendricchung-aqi/getting-started/ProvisioningTool.md

 # Supported Provisioning Operations

 Click on the **Task** column to get detailed information for a specific task.
+(Any task listed in red has not yet been documented in the wiki, so consult the appropriate sample files)

 | Task | File format | Create | Update | Delete |
 | --- | --- | --- | --- | --- |